raquejim/raquejim-portfolio/README.md

 # Raquel's Portfolio

 Welcome to my data portfolio!
-Here, I document all of my projects
+Here, I document all of my projects based on the language/tool used

+Bienvenidos a mi portafolio!
+Aqui tengo enlistados todos mis proyectos en base a la herramienta usada

 ## 🔎 Table of Contents
 - [SQL](#sql)